UseModular skylight system, roof window

 A large, central atrium connects three rectangular pavilions, or “Lernhäusern” (learning houses), which are home to different school departments and educational levels.
 This open layout allows students to switch easily between levels.
-The three-storey atrium is an open space which is flooded with natural daylight and fresh air from the roof.
+The three-story atrium is an open space that is flooded with natural daylight and fresh air from the roof.
 Here, students of different ages, levels and departments are encouraged to come together.

 Even when it is overcast outside the VELUX Modular Skylights provide plenty of even, diffused natural light.
 Daylight is not just about aesthetics either.
 Today, children spend up to 90% of their time indoors, and studies have shown that optimal daylight and ventilation conditions indoors can boost children’s learning abilities by up to 15%.